blockades/mmt/contributing.md

 # Contributing to MMT

-# How do I give feedback about Loomio?
+# How do I give feedback about MMT?

 We love feedback - feel free to leave [feeback](https://github.com/blockades/mmt/issues).
 The team will review your message and get back to you as soon as we can.